rohitsirohi85/week3SpringBoot/README.md

-Spring data jpa and mappings with home works
+Spring data jpa , sorting pagination and mappings with home works